 Resilience is defined in the May 2016 USACE Resilience Initiative Roadmap as the ability of a system to prepare for, resist, recover and adapt to achieve functional performance under the stress of disturbances through time.
-Increasingly frequent extreme events, such as natural disasters, amplified by increasing urbanization and impacts from climate change, result in severe and costly impacts wherever they occur.
+Increasingly frequent extreme events, such as natural disasters, amplified by increasing

+Fire Island Inlet to Montauk Point Reformulation Study Final General Reevaluation Report urbanization and impacts from climate change, result in severe and costly impacts wherever they occur.
 Resilience - of a person, project, system, and/or communities of any size - can help reduce negative consequences from adverse events.